 Too many people rush through the dining experience in general, so I loved that it was the opposite at these places.
-As someone who travels solo often, it was nice to connect with other people in a natural setting and not be on my phone at dinner.
+As someone who travels solo (check out the pros and cons of solo travel), it was nice to connect with other people in a natural setting and not be on my phone at dinner.

 Every morning you’ll have a small menu to choose from for breakfast to fuel up before you get on with your day.
 I was pretty tired each night from my Ireland road trip, but slept amazingly at all the country house hotels in Ireland and woke up refreshed each morning.